Scholarships

 How to Apply: The General Scholarship Application, which includes the Helen “Heidi” Badgett Scholarship, will be available from mid-December to mid-March each year.
 The application will be available via the Community Foundation of Louisville’s website.

-Students with additional questions may contact Jeff Florea, Clarissa Hill, or Felecia Johnson.
+Students with additional questions may contact Jeff Florea or Clarissa Hill.